conan-io/docs/examples/commands/pkglists.rst

 It is possible to compute a package list from the output of a ``conan install``, ``conan create`` and ``conan graph info`` commands.
 Then, that package list can be used for the upload.
 Step by step:

-First lets say that we have our own package ``mypkg/0.1`` and we create it:
+First let's say that we have our own package ``mypkg/0.1`` and we create it:

 .. code-block:: bash